Roy Moore sexual assault allegations condemned by growing number of Republican lawmakers

 Sen. Susan Collins

+In a tweet on Monday, Sen. Susan Collins, R-Maine, called for Moore to "withdraw from the Senate race in Alabama."

+Collins wrote that she listened to Moore deny the allegations in a recent radio interview, but "did not find his denials to be convincing."

-“If there is any truth at all to these horrific allegations, Roy Moore should immediately step aside as Senate candidate," said Sen. Susan Collins, R-Maine.
+Collins' most recent statement comes after she previously tweeted: "If there is any truth at all to these horrific allegations, Roy Moore should immediately step aside as Senate candidate."

 Sen. Steve Daines